Deep Vein Thrombosis (Blood Clot in the Leg, DVT)

 - Take the prescribed amount of medication.
 Do not miss or add doses.

 - Follow the doctor's instructions closely about when to get lab tests for blood coagulation.

 - Ask the doctor before starting or stopping any medication, including over-the-counter medications.
 Many medicines increase or otherwise interfere with the effect of anticoagulants.

-- Ask what foods should be avoided, because some foods may change the effectiveness of blood-thinning drugs.
+- Ask what foods should be monitored because some foods may change the effectiveness of blood-thinning drugs.

 - Wear a Medic-alert bracelet with information about any anticoagulants that you are taking.

-- Inform any other medical professionals including dentists or podiatrists that your are taking an anticoagulant before undergoing any procedure.
+- Inform any other medical professionals including dentists or podiatrists that you are taking an anticoagulant before undergoing any procedure.